 |Price||$4,395 (one-time payment)||From $39/month/3 users||From $27/month/user||From $99/month/2 users||From $299/month|

 |Deployment||Cloud, SaaS, Web||Cloud, SaaS, Web, Android, iOS||Cloud, SaaS, Web, Mac, Windows, Android, iOS Native||Web, Mac, Windows, iOS||Web, Mac, Windows, iOS, Linux, Android|

 Find success with a stock control system

-An extensive stock control system, such as pixi*, requires a very large inventory and is not so well suited to smaller webstores due to its hefty price tag.
-Nevertheless, it represents the key concept of these systems: only by optimizing your structure and automating shipping and transaction procedures can a growing webstore yield a long-term profit.
-It’s therefore imperative for the success of a webstore that procedures such as orders, purchases, sales, and warehouse management are automated as soon as possible, which can be done with the help of inventory management software.
+Only by optimizing your structure and automating shipping and transaction procedures can a growing webstore yield a long-term profit.
+It’s therefore imperative for the success of a webstore that procedures such as orders, purchases, sales, and warehouse management are automated as soon as possible, which can be done with the help of a warehouse management system.
 Using an appropriate merchandise management program ensures that you save time and money, which can both be invested in other areas such as marketing or advertising.

 Social Buy Button from IONOS